 Welcome to the third Secrets & Lies report.
-This time, we've focused on the concept of ageing in Australian society.
+This time, we've focused on the concept of ageing in New Zealand society.
 What we've discovered breaks all the conventions and perceived norms about what it means to get older.
-It uncovers the lies we've been telling ourselves about Australians over the age of 50.
+It uncovers the lies we've been telling ourselves about New Zealanders over the age of 50.

 Our role at WPP AUNZ is to help our clients better understand their important audiences so that they can connect and stay relevant.
 What better way to continue this in-depth understanding than with a report exploring our relationship with age?
 How do we view people over 50 and what drives these perceptions?
 More importantly, this report reveals just how badly we get it wrong.

-More than a quarter of all Australians are over 50 and yet it's almost impossible to find organisations and brands that understand this high-value audience.
+More than a quarter of all New Zealanders are over 50 and yet it's almost impossible to find organisations and brands that understand this high-value audience.
 This is all the more startling when you consider the unrivalled opportunity that lies in their enormous purchasing power.

-Secrets and Lies: Ageless and Booming is based on comprehensive research of 2,500 Australians aged 50 to 79 years by WPP AUNZ agency, Lightspeed.
+The report is based on comprehensive research of 1,500 New Zealanders aged 50 to 79 years by WPP AUNZ agency, Lightspeed.

 Our research reveals that this group is booming and growing.
-Australians over 50 treat age with a contempt only they can be afforded because of their lived experience.
+New Zealanders over 50 treat age with a contempt only they can be afforded because of their lived experience.
 That's why we've called the report, Ageless and Booming.
 Those of us in the marketing industry have so far failed to fully appreciate and embrace this audience.
-We need to engage them with the rigour and vigour they deserve.
+We need to engage them with rigour and vigour.

-Our series of Secrets & Lies reports has been phenomenally helpful in terms of uncovering the real truths about us as Australians.
-We hope this report opens your eyes to the exciting possibilities of the Ageless and Booming generation.
+Our series of Secrets & Lies reports has been phenomenally helpful in terms of uncovering the real truths about us.
+We hope this report opens your eyes to the exciting possibilities of the Ageless and Booming population in the New Zealand community.